COVID-19 - Vaccine

 breastfeeding?

-While there is currently very little data to suggest the
+While there is currently very little data to

-safety and efficacy of the COVID -19 vaccines on pregnant women or
+suggest the safety and efficacy of the COVID -19

-vaccine to breastfeeding mothers.
+to breastfeeding mothers.

-This is because the vaccines currently available in the market
+vaccines currently available in the market are

-are non-replicating vaccines.
-Non-replicating vaccines can create an
+non-replicating vaccines.
+Non-replicating vaccines can

-meaning that there is no possible way by which the vaccine can pass
+way by which the vaccine can pass to your baby through

-to your baby through breast milk.
+breast milk.

 - It is encouraged for pregnant woman and breastfeeding mother to consider getting vaccinated against COVID -19 especially if you are in the frontline e.g. a healthcare worker or have known medical conditions.
 However, the decision should be made as a mutual agreement between the mother and her consultant.
 She should get clearance from her consultant prior to considering getting vaccinated for COVID-19.